 70%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured debugging skill with excellent workflow clarity and progressive disclosure.
-The decision tree is a standout feature that quickly routes to the right diagnostic path.
-The main weaknesses are moderate verbosity in the philosophical/methodology sections (some of which Claude already knows) and limited executable code examples in the main file itself — the actionable content is largely deferred to reference files.
+The decision tree is a strong entry point, and the golden rules provide a solid methodology framework.
+The main weaknesses are moderate verbosity (motivational/emphatic language that could be trimmed) and limited executable code examples in the main file — most actionable content is delegated to reference files that weren't provided for evaluation.

 Suggestions